Certified fabrics – what to pay attention to?

 Textiles made with recycled materials are a product of attempts to reduce textile waste.
 Although only a small percentage of textile waste is recycled, this type of fabric can also be certified.
 There are two main certifications available on the textile market that concern recycled products.

-The GRS certification, or Global Recycled Standard, sets specific requirements for recycled fibres.
-Products that consist of at least 20% recycled materials can be GRS-certified.
+The GRS standard, or Global Recycled Standard, sets specific requirements for recycled fibres.
+Products that consist of at least 20% recycled materials can be covered by GRS certification.
 However, a minimum of 50% is required to mark the product with an official logo.
 For the final product to boast the certification, the GRS requirements must be observed at every stage of sourcing and processing of the materials.
-Recycled materials must come from trusted sources.
+Recycled materials must come from sources verified by transaction documentation to ensure full traceability.
 The fabric manufacturer must meet the criteria concerning chemicals, environment and even social requirements.
-The GRS certification covers textiles and paper.
+The GRS standard covers textiles and paper.
+A valid Scope Certificate alone is not sufficient to claim GRS certification for a final product without corresponding Transaction Certificates.

 RCS-certified sewing fabrics